SriramanT/qmc_master_code/README.md

 ./simulation 1 4 0 1 0 20384 512 128

-which reproduces a result of the seminal paper "Discrete Hubbard-Stratonovich transformation for fermion lattice models", Phys Rev B, 28, 7, 1983, by J. E. Hirsch.
+which reproduces the results of the seminal paper "Discrete Hubbard-Stratonovich transformation for fermion lattice models", Phys Rev B, 28, 7, 1983, by J. E. Hirsch.

 ![alt-text][hirsch]